Battle of Arnhem: Day 4 – Wednesday 20 September

-By now, the 1st Airborne division was too weak to attempt to reach Frost at the bridge.
-Eight of the nine infantry battalions were badly mauled or scattered and only one – 1st Battalion, The Border Regiment – still existed as a unit.
-Urquhart made the difficult decision to abandon the 2nd Parachute Battalion to fend for itself.
+By now, the 1st Airborne Division was too weak to attempt to reach Frost at the bridge.
+Eight of the nine infantry battalions had been badly mauled or scattered and only the 1st Battalion, The Border Regiment remained as a unit.
+That morning, Urquhart made the difficult decision to abandon the 2nd Parachute Battalion and ordered all of the remaining units of the 1st Airborne Division to retreat to Oosterbeek.
 By forming a defensive perimeter around Oosterbeek and securing the Driel ferry crossing, Urquhart hoped to hold out until XXX Corps could reach them and establish a new bridgehead over the Rhine.

 The eastern side of this new perimeter was fairly stable after the previous day's retreat from Arnhem, with numerous ad hoc units under company commanders defending the approaches to Oosterbeek.
-Major Richard Lonsdale had taken command of the outlying units and their positions weathered heavy German attacks before falling back to the main divisional perimeter.
-This sector was later designated Lonsdale Force and would remain the main line of defence on the south eastern perimeter.
+Major Richard Lonsdale had taken command of the outlying units and their positions survived German attacks, before falling back to the main divisional perimeter.
+This sector was later named Lonsdale Force and would remain the main line of defence on the south-eastern perimeter.
 The Border Regiment held most of the western edge of the town, with scattered units filling the gaps to the north.
-As more units fell back to the new defensive area, they were re-organised to establish a thumb-shaped perimeter using the Nederrijn as its southern base.

-The mixed units at Wolfheze began to fall back in the morning but several were surrounded and captured, including one party of 130 men.
-150 men of 156th Parachute Battalion – led by Hackett himself – became pinned down and took cover in a hollow some 400 m west of the Oosterbeek perimeter.
+As more units fell back to the new defensive area, they were reorganised to establish a thumb-shaped position using the Nederrijn as its southern base.
+The mixed units at Wolfheze began to fall back in the morning, but several were surrounded and captured, including the 130 men of B Company 7th KOSB.
+One hundred and fifty men of 156th Parachute Battalion, led by Hackett, were pinned down and took cover in a hollow some 400 m west of the Oosterbeek perimeter.
 The men broke out of the hollow in the late afternoon and approximately 90 of them made it to the Border Regiment's positions.